juliebro/orca-sightings-api/docs/reference/users-resource/users-put.md

 Shows an example of some key-value pairs you could use to update an existing user.

 ⚠️  If you don't include the full data in your request, the server creates the user again with no data in that field.
-Likewise, if you don't include any data in your request, the server creates an empty user with the same ID entered in the POST URL.
+Likewise, if you don't include any data in your request, the server creates an empty user with the existing ID.

 ```
 {